-Aero engines usually have a mixture control, its the red knob.
+Conventional aero gas engines usually have a mixture control, its the red knob.
 It is used to control the fuel air ratio in the carburetor and to stop the engine at the end of a flight.
-Some engines have an automatic mixture control unit in the form of a pressure sensor (Rotax/Bing) or a sophisticated FADEC engine controller (Aerosance).
+Some engines have an automatic mixture control unit in the form of a pressure sensor (Rotax/Bing) or a sophisticated FADEC engine controller (Aerosance et al).

-These engines normally do not have a manual mixture control and must be stopped by switching the ignition off.
-In a carburetor fuel is metered on basis of a volume of air and fuel.
-As altitude is gained, the volume of air the engine intakes remains the same but its density decreases however.
+These engines normally do not have a manual mixture control and must be stopped by switching the ignition to the off position.
+In a carburetor fuel is metered on basis of a certain volume of air and fuel.
+As altitude is gained during climb, the volume of air the engine intakes remains the same but its density decreases however.

 This is the reason we need to use the mixture to lean the fuel as to keep the engine running smoothly.
 Fuel savings up to 20 - 25% can be reached by leaning the engine properly.
 Especially during the cruise part where we usually spent most of our time.

-Significant fuel savings can be obtained by the pilot by properly leaning the engine, until the day that these engines all will have a engine FADEC.
-Until that time you will need to fondle with the mixture control and exhaust gas indicator.
+Significant fuel savings can be obtained by the pilot by properly leaning the engine, until the day that these engines all will have an engine FADEC.
+Prior to that time you will need to fondle with the mixture control and exhaust gas indicator.

 This is where leaning can really save fuel.
 And we have a number of leaning methods available: best power, peak EGT, lean of peak (LOP) and with power recovery.